8. Lighting#

 In the main()

-function of the fragment shader add the following code to apply the spotlights as well as the point lights.
+function of the fragment shader, add the following to the for loop to calculate the spotlight sources

 glm::vec3 direction;